-1cm
+2cm

-{\bf Abstract:} We discuss the discrete and continuous symmetry transformations for a three $(2+1)$-dimensional $(3D)$ combined system of the free Abelian 1-form and 2-form {\it gauge} theories within the framework of Becchi-Rouet-Stora-Tyutin (BRST) formalism and establish their relevance in the context of the {\it algebraic} structures that are obeyed by the de Rham cohomological operators of differential geometry.
+We discuss the discrete and continuous symmetry transformation operators for a three $(2 + 1)$-dimensional $(3D)$ {\it combined} field-theoretic system of the free Abelian 1-form and 2-form {\it gauge} theories within the framework of Becchi--Rouet--Stora--Tyutin (BRST) formalism and establish their relevance in the context of the {\it algebraic} structures that are obeyed by the de Rham cohomological operators of differential geometry.
 In fact, our present field-theoretic system respects {\it six} continuous symmetry transformations and {\it a couple} of very useful discrete duality symmetry transformations.
-Out of the above six continuous symmetry transformations {\it four} are off-shell nilpotent (i.e. fermionic) in nature and {\it two} are bosonic.
+Out of the above six continuous symmetry transformations, {\it four} are off-shell nilpotent (i.e. fermionic) in nature and {\it two} are bosonic.
 The algebraic structures, obeyed by the symmetry operators, are reminiscent of the algebra satisfied by the de Rham cohomological operators.
-Hence, our present $3D$ field-theoretic system provides a perfect example for Hodge theory where there is convergence of ideas from the physical aspects of the BRST formalism and mathematical ingredients that are connected with the cohomological operators of differential geometry at the {\it algebraic} level.
+Hence, our present $3D$ field-theoretic system provides a perfect example for Hodge theory where there is a convergence of ideas from the physical aspects of the BRST formalism and mathematical ingredients that are associated with the cohomological operators of differential geometry at the {\it algebraic} level.
 One of the highlights of our present investigation is the appearance of a massless pseudo-scalar field in our theory (on the symmetry grounds {\it alone}) which carries the {\it negative} kinetic term.
 Thus, it is one of the possible candidates for the ``phantom" fields of the cyclic, bouncing and self-accelerated cosmological models of the Universe.